HeRCLab/nocsim/README.md

 Each flit spawned is given a randomly chosen destination router.

-**NOTE** packets do not "exist" until the router they are injected into is ready to accept them, so metrics such as time taken for a given flit to travel to it's destination do not account for waiting time while the PE "wants" to inject the flit, but has deferred due to backpressure.
+**NOTE** flits do not "exist" until the router they are injected into is ready to accept them, so metrics such as time taken for a given flit to travel to it's destination do not account for waiting time while the PE "wants" to inject the flit, but has deferred due to backpressure.